evanwill/refine-lessons/refine-book.md

 Click Ok to create the column.

+> Notice how it is possible to gradually build up an expression while checking the preview to see the result.
+> Refine is visual and iterative.
+> Test out a transformation to see what happens--it is very easy to undo!
+> The full history of operations is recorded in the `Undo / Redo` tab.

 ### Split Cells

 The `parse` column now contains all the sonnets separated by "|", but the project still contains only one row.